 Selling is a difficult and scary job.
 That’s why most people want NOTHING to do with it.
-And, that’s okay for them; they choose other jobs.
+And that’s okay for them; they choose other careers.

 And most would agree that prospecting is the most difficult and scariest part of that difficult and scary job.
 That’s why most producers come up with countless reasons to avoid their prospecting responsibilities.
-But, that’s not okay for you.
+But that’s not okay.

-You chose this job and prospecting is part of it; you have to own the responsibility.
+You chose this job, and prospecting is part of it; you must own the responsibility.

 Pick a path

 There is an old saying that people only embrace the pain of change once the pain of the status quo becomes greater.
-I guess it’s sort of a “path of least resistance” thing.
+I guess it's a "path of least resistance" thing.

-I think this same saying applies to prospecting.
+No doubt, this applies to prospecting.
 You will only embrace your prospecting responsibility when you realize avoiding it is the scarier option.
 And, if you are the responsible professional I’m sure you are, there are at least four things scarier than making that call.

 You let yourself down